SoheibKaddouri/smart-campus-api/READme.md

 → simpler client logic

 Disadvantages

 Larger JSON payloads

 More memory and processing required on the client

-Slower for mobile or low‑bandwidth environments
+Slower for mobile or low-bandwidth environments

 Conclusion